Ada-Developers-Academy/core-unit-1/lists-and-memory/lists-and-memory-problem-set.md

-# Lists and Memory Exercises
+# Problem Set: Lists and Memory

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->